Project Purpose and Scope

-- Cracking the Code on Health Care Costs: Remarkable powers reside at the state level to reduce health costs and improve quality.
+- Cracking the Code on Health Care Costs: Preview.
+Remarkable powers reside at the state level to reduce health costs and improve quality.
 It's a fact that's lost in much of the debate over health care, but given thoughtful focus in a new op-ed article in U.S. News and World Report (9/20/2013), authored by former Governors Michael Leavitt (UT) and Bill Ritter (CO).
 As co-chairs of the Miller Center's State Health Care Cost Containment Commission, Leavitt and Ritter present five ways states can lower health costs and put their economies in a stronger position.
-The piece is a preview of the commission's report, which was released three months later.
+The piece was a preview of the commission's report, which was released three months later.